zbb272/node-process-dc-web-career-021819/README.md

 ## Overview

 By now you know that Node is different from browser JavaScript.
-Node's the server-side language after all.
+It is the server-side language after all.
 We can do all kinds of cool stuff on the server-side which is not allowed on the browser.
 For many reasons including security, browsers limit the access to the system information.

 What if you want to pass some passwords to your app which is an open-source project?
-You cannot store passwords on GitHub.
-Duh! :-)
+Obviously, storing passwords on Github isn't an option.

 How about getting the system path of the current process to navigate to a particular folder?
-Or maybe your servers are overheating due to a bug (memory leaks are bad!), and you must get the stats before your server crashes leading to a frustrated boss and getting your fired from a job?
+Or maybe your servers are overheating due to a bug (memory leaks are bad!), and you must get the stats before your server crashes.

 This lesson will cover the `process` global object in Node to get system information and manipulate the Node instance.
-Also, you can check memory, access passwords from environment variables, get current path and do many more things (exit the process, get versions and the type of the architecture of OS) by working with the `process` global object.
+Also, you can check memory, access passwords from environment variables, get the current path and do many more things (exit the process, get versions and the type of the architecture of OS) by working with the `process` global object.

 ## Objectives

 1. Describe the process objects
-2. Describe about process information such as `versions`, `pid`, `cwd`, `features`, `uptime`, `memoryUsage`
+2. Explain process information such as `versions`, `pid`, `cwd`, `features`, `uptime`, `memoryUsage`
-3. Describe how to exit the process
+3. Exit the process
 4. Describe environment variables
 5. Describe standard input and output